 Plastic belts operating on plastic wear strips will generate and hold a mild static electrical charge.
 To prevent electrical shock, a grounding device should be installed.
+A metal cable attached to the conveyor framework and contacting the belt is usually sufficient.
 This is typically installed in the return path.
+Metal rollers are also an alternative.